Skip to main content

 Clinical Investigation Plan (CIP) Compliance and Deviations

 The study was conducted in substantial compliance with the Clinical Investigation Plan (CIP).
 The protocol was followed as planned regarding study design, image selection, data management, and analytical procedures.
-However, one significant deviation occurred during the study execution:
+One deviation occurred during the study execution, recorded below.

 Deviation: Incomplete Study Completion by Four Healthcare Professionals